 If you'd like to try a lighter, healthier version of everyone's favorite way to use ripe bananas, this is the best banana bread recipe you'll ever find!

-With just 2 tablespoon of butter and only 3 tablespoon of sugar in the 1.5-pound loaf, this yeasted banana bread has a lighter and fluffier texture with a crispy outer crust.
+With just 2 tbsp of butter and only 3 tbsp of sugar in the 1.5-pound loaf, this yeasted banana bread has a lighter and fluffier texture with a crispy outer crust.

 It is easy to slice and works perfectly in your toaster.
 Try making amazing peanut butter toast or spreading cream cheese or Nutella on it for a special breakfast treat.